dkaoster/rollup-plugin-generate-image-sizes/README.md

 `outputFormat` (default: 'jpg' | `string` or `[string]`): The file extensions of the images we want to output.
 Must be a format supported by [sharp](https://sharp.pixelplumbing.com/api-output#toformat).

 `forceUpscale` (default: false | `boolean`): If the source image is larger, do we want to forcibly generate a scaled up version or whether we should just ignore it.

+`skipExisting` (default: true | `boolean`): whether we should skip existing images that have already been resized. a false value means that images will be regenerated and overwritten every single time this script is run.

 ## License
 MIT